swishtisingh/swishtisingh/README.md

     <div class="container">
         <div class="content">
             <h1>Hi there 👋🏼, I'm Srishti Singh!</h1>
-            <h2>About Me</h2>
             <p>
-                I'm a final year student at IIT Jodhpur, with a deep passion for leveraging technology to solve real-world problems.
+                I'm Srishti Singh, a final year student at IIT Jodhpur, with a deep passion for leveraging technology to solve real-world problems.
 My expertise lies in machine learning, deep learning, data analysis, and visualization, where I excel in extracting actionable insights from complex datasets.
+Proficient in Python and C++, I enjoy coding elegant solutions to challenging problems.
+With strong communication skills and effective time management, I thrive in collaborative environments where innovation and creativity are valued.
+Let's connect and explore opportunities to make an impact together!
             </p>
             <h2>Skills</h2>
             <ul>